-- 2.1 Introduced by the Crime and Disorder Act 1998, Community Safety Partnerships (CSP's) have a statutory responsibility to develop and implement a three year Community Safety Plan setting out how it intends to address crime and disorder, substance misuse and re-offending issues in Hartlepool. - 2.2 CSP's are made up of representatives from the six 'responsible authorities'.
-These include the Local Authority, Police, Fire Brigade, National Probation Service, Community Rehabilitation Company and Clinical Commissioning Group.
-CSP's have a number of statutory duties which include: - Producing an annual partnership strategic assessment to help identify and better understand local community safety priorities; - Producing a Community Safety Plan that details how the CSP will tackle the crime, disorder, anti-social behaviour, substance misuse and reoffending priorities in its local area; - Consulting with local residents and organisations on community safety priorities. - 2.3 The current Community Safety Plan 2017 2020 will come to an end in March 2020.
+- 2.1 Introduced by the Crime and Disorder Act 1998, Community Safety Partnerships (CSPs) have a statutory responsibility to develop and implement a Community Safety Strategy setting out how it intends to address crime and disorder, substance misuse, and re-offending issues. - 2.2 CSP's are made up of representatives from the six 'responsible authorities'.
+These are the Local Authority, Police, Fire Brigade, National Probation Service, Community Rehabilitation Company and Clinical Commissioning Group.
+CSP's have a number of statutory duties which include: - Producing a Community Safety Strategy that details how the CSP will tackle the crime, disorder, anti-social behaviour, substance misuse and re-offending priorities in its local area; - Producing an annual partnership strategic assessment to help identify and better understand local community safety priorities; - Consulting with local residents and organisations on community safety priorities. - 2.3 A report was scheduled to be presented at the SHP meeting in March 2020 proposing that a development day be held to provide all members of the Partnership with the opportunity to discuss the findings of the annual strategic assessment, proposed priorities for the SHP going forward and the with